slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On aesthetics

 <!--
+> *"It is a wise man who lives with money in teh bank, it is a fool who dies that way."
+-- Proverb*

 - our goal is to discover the beauty that is held within the age of upcycling.
 -->